JoshuaMarksberry/JarvisVirtualAssistant/README.md

 # JarvisVirtualAssistant
 A very basic virtual assistant for you to run basic commands.
-Using python to do voice commands.
+You can play music, send emails, open anylink, and use wikipedia.
+All with your voice using python.
+You can change the voice if you want by refrencing https://support.microsoft.com/en-us/help/4028598/windows-10-start-or-stop-narrator .
+Look at the code a go through -3,-2,

 OS: Windows 10